 - 1 Pillow per person

-- Train tickets: From Aguas Calientes to Ollantaytambo (Expedition service at 18:20 hrs)
+- Train tickets: From Aguas Calientes to Ollantaytambo (“Expedition” service with Peru Rail at 18:20 PM)

-- Transport: Transfer from Ollantaytambo Train Station to hotel in Cusco (Day 4)
+- Transport: Private transport from Ollantaytambo train station to your hotel in Cusco (Day 4)

 - Entrance fee to Salkantay Trail (S/.10 per person)

-- Walking Sticks: you can hire from our company
+- Walking Sticks: You can rent a set from our company if you would like.

 - Last Day: Lunch and Dinner in Aguas Calientes.